 Don’t try to do ten things at once.

-Do one thing at a time, from start through finish.
+Do one thing at a time, from start to finish.

 Then you can move on to the next step in the implementation process.